-The school's Inclusion Leader regularly attends the Inclusion Leader network meetings in order to keep up to date with local and national updates in SEND.
+The school's Inclusion Leader regularly attends the locality SENCO network meetings in order to keep up to date with local and national updates in SEND.

 Good local links are developed between schools and with other local agencies.
 We are constantly looking for new providers of support, much of which is accessed through good links with local schools and sharing good practice.
-We are able to buy in resources as a network, e.g. Parenting Workshop, training for staff and so can access training and support that we would not be able to do on our own, because of financial constraints.
+We are able to buy in resources as a network, e.g. staff training, assessment materials and so can access training and support that we would not be able to do on our own, because of financial constraints.